martinthomson/wpack-content/draft-thomson-wpack-content.md

 ## Transfer Target {#transfer-target}

-Content that makes a commitment to transfer to a particular origin enables transfer of state to that origin.
-It does so by identifying the URL of a target resource to load.
-After a transfer is successfully completed, the user agent loads the transfer target URL.

-To enable transfer, a bundle MUST include an attribute (encoding TBD) that indicates the transfer target URL.
+To enable transfer, content MUST include an attribute that indicates the transfer target URL.
 The origin of the transfer target URL is the target origin.
-Only the target origin can be the ultimate recipient of the content.
+Only the target origin can be the target of a state transfer.
+After a successful transfer, the user agent loads the transfer target URL.

 Note:
-: Altering the transfer target URL will cause the content hash to assume a new value, thereby generating a new content-based origin.
+: Including the transfer target URL in content means that altering the value will cause the content hash to assume a new value.
+This generates a new content-based origin.
 Two different origins cannot share state.

 A commitment in this form allows user agents to present the target origin in interfaces.
 While no strong assurances can be made about the attribution of content to this origin, this might make it easier to generate user interfaces.

-Different content types might provide a way of encoding this URL.
-The URL might be provided external to the content, but this requires unspecified means of ensuring that the content-based origin depends on the value of the URL; this document only supports content that can encode the transfer target URL.
+Different content types might provide a way of encoding the transfer target URL.
+The URL could be provided external to the content, but this requires some unspecified means of ensuring that the content-based origin depends on the value of the URL; this document only supports content that can encode the transfer target URL.

 ## State Transfer